unisonweb/unison/docs/LanguageReference.md

 #### Absolutely qualified identifiers
 Namespace-qualified identifiers described above are relative to a “current” namespace, which the programmer can set (and defaults to the root of the global namespace).
 To ignore the current namespace, an identifier can have an _absolute qualifier_.
 An absolutely qualified name begins with a `.`.
 For example, the name `.base.List` always refers to the name `.base.List`, regardless of the current namespace, whereas the name `base.List` will refer to `foo.base.List` if the current namespace is `foo`.

+Note that [operator identifiers](#identifiers) may contain the character `.`.
+In order for this to not create ambiguity, the rule is as follows:

+1. `.` by itself is always an operator.
+2. Any other identifier beginning with `.` is an absolutely qualified identifier.
+3. A `.` immediately following a namespace is always a namespace separator.
+4. Otherwise a `.` is treated as part of an operator identifier.

+if `.` is followed by whitespace or another operator character, the `.` is treated like an operator character.
+If it's followed by a [regular identifier](#identifiers) character, it's treated as a namespace separator.

 #### Hash-qualified identifiers
 Any identifier, including a namespace-qualified one, can appear _hash-qualified_.
 A hash-qualified identifier has the form `x#h` where `x` is an identifier and `#h` is a _hash literal_.
 The hash disambiguates names that may refer to more than one thing.